 For returning and new members alike, there will be an evaluation process to determine membership in the Sycamore Color Guard.
 Auditions will run all day, generally starting at 8:30am with registration and measurements, and ending around 5pm.
 Please note: Measurements are private information that will not be made public, they are merely used to determine uniform size for fitting purposes.

-After registration, there will be stretching and introductions, and then a walk over to the North Gym in the Arena to learn equipment routines and dances.
+After registration, there will be stretching and introductions, then you will learn equipment routines and dances.
 This early process will last until about 12:00pm, at which time there will be a break for lunch (students can provide their own lunch, or they can bring money to buy food in the Commons eating area).

 After lunch, the group meets again for a review of what was learned in the morning session, and then the evaluation process begins.
 The participants will be evaluated individually and in groups, to ensure the most accurate evaluation has been given.
 A final decision (Membership Roster), including any alternates, will be sent via email between one and two weeks after the Auditions.